14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 11. If a medication dose is missed, what should be done?

-14. On each doctor visit, ask if all current medications are still needed or if any should be discontinued.
+14. At each doctor visit, ask whether all current medications are still needed or whether any should be discontinued.

-Before they prescribe any new medication, the doctor should know about ANY and ALL drugs your older adult is taking.
+Before they prescribe any new medication, the doctor should know about any drugs your older adult is taking.

 That includes ALL medication prescribed by other doctors, vitamins, supplements, herbal remedies, and over-the-counter drugs – even if only used once in a while.

-Also, go over your older adult’s allergies and any problems they’ve had with other medicines.
+Also, review your older adult’s allergies and any issues they’ve had with other medications.

 Remind the doctor of any negative side effects that have happened, like rashes, trouble breathing, indigestion, dizziness, or mood changes.